restify/node-restify/docs/guide.md

 we didn't send an `Accept` header, so we got a JSON response).
 Which segues us nicely into content negotiation.

-Lastly, note that you can default the versions on routes by passing in a version field at server creation time.
+You can default the versions on routes by passing in a version field at server creation time.
+Lastly, you can support multiple versions in the API by using an array:

+      server.get({path: PATH, version: ['2.0.0', '2.1.0']}, sendV2);

 ## Content Negotiation